Experiences & Opportunities

-Learn more about internships and the other opportunities available through our Professional Development Center.
+Learn more about internships and the other opportunities available through our Office of Professional Development & Community Engagement .

 ResPAC was founded at Westminster College in 2009 to serve the needs of students who have an interest in a career in scientific research.
 ResPAC membership includes students from Biology, Chemistry, Environmental Science, Neuroscience, Physics, Math, and Computer Science.

 The ResPAC faculty committee organizes regular workshops that provide students with information about career and internship opportunities, helps students find and apply for appropriate graduate programs, helps them prepare for standardized tests, and offers some professional services such as mock interviews and resume advice.